-Forming a Team & Finding a Mentor: Students should form teams of 2-5 comprised of students from at least TWO colleges.
-A strong team will be a team with students from a variety of disciplines/perspectives.
-Each team must have at least ONE non-senior level student who can work to carry the project into the following academic year if it begins to gain traction.
-Students are welcome to attend an information session on October 4th with or without an idea, and with or without potential teammates.
-Info sessions are a good forum for networking with other students to form/join teams.
-Students are strongly encouraged to recruit a project mentor (faculty member, community leader) prior to submitting their application.
-ALL teams will need to secure the commitment of a project mentor by the end of the Incubator Event on October 17th to be considered for funding.
+Forming a Team & Finding a Mentor: Students should form teams of between two to five students and must include students from at least TWO colleges.
+A strong team will be a team with students from a variety of disciplines and perspectives.
+Each team must have at least ONE non-senior level student who can work to carry the project into the following academic year it if begins to gain traction.
+Students are welcome to attend the Information Session on September 26, 2018, with or without an idea, and with or without potential teammates.
+Information Sessions are a good forum for networking with other students to form and/or join teams.
+Students are strongly encouraged to recruit at least two mentors: One UD faculty member (needed before submitting the application) and one community or entrepreneurial leader.
+ALL teams will need to secure the commitment of their project mentors by the end of the Incubator event on October 17, 2018 to be considered for funding.

 Role of Faculty & External Mentors

-Student teams are guided by at least one faculty or community mentor.
+Student teams are guided by at least one faculty and community/entrepreneurial mentor.
 Faculty mentors provide regular guidance and insightful feedback to support project teams and enhance the quality and impact of First Step projects.
 External mentors provide a practitioner perspective and may be helpful in connecting student teams to experts, partners and prospective customers.

 Mentor Guidelines: Mentors play several roles that are vital to the success of First Step Grand Challenges teams, including asking thought provoking questions, providing guidance and feedback, sharing real world perspectives and helping teams to connect with relevant experts as well as potential supporters, partners, beneficiaries and customers.
-Mentors may be faculty or community members; ideally, teams will engage both.
+For greater success at expanding upon teams’ ideas, the program now requires teams to engage with both a faculty and external community or entrepreneurial mentor.
 In general, faculty mentors can be expected to provide regular guidance and insightful feedback to support project teams and enhance the quality and impact of First Step projects.
 Community mentors can be expected to provide a practitioner perspective and may be helpful in connecting student teams to experts, partners and prospective customers.

 Expectations for Mentors and Teams: Mentors are expected to make themselves available to meet 1-2 times per month, as needed and appropriate, and may also need to spend a measure of time outside of meetings to support their team.
 A total time commitment of 10-20 hours over a seven month period (October – April), including team meetings and attendance at First Step Grand Challenges events, will be needed to successfully mentor a team.
 Team members are expected to request mentor meetings at least 10 days in advance and must provide mentors with a detailed agenda when requesting a meeting.
 Meetings should be planned to last for no more than 60 minutes.

-Mentor Characteristics & Qualifications: Teams may recruit any faculty, staff or community member to serve as a mentor.
-Recruitment of mentors with the follow characteristics is strongly encouraged:
+Mentor Characteristics & Qualifications: Recruitment of mentors with the follow characteristics is strongly encouraged: